-'Private Location' should be used when you need to test applications behind a firewall.
-Please refer to this article for a better understanding of the On premise vs Cloud architecture.
+Private locations are the on-premise solution we offer users who need to test applications or create mock services behind a firewall.
+Please see this article for a better understanding of the off-premise vs on-premise vs private cloud architecture.

 Here are some terms that you'll need to know:

 - Private Location - This is your on-premise environment.
 Formerly known as a 'harbor'.

 - Agent - Any server you install our agent on is an agent within a private location.
 These are your load generators.
 Formerly known as a 'ship'.

 Depending on what type of BlazeMeter plan you are subscribed to, if you try to create a new Private Location, you may be met with the error "You don't have the permission to create a private location in this workspace" followed by "Please contact your account admin to enable this feature".

 This can mean one of two possible things:

 - If you are not the account administrator or workspace manager, contact your account administrator or workspace manager about gaining permission to create a private location.